 Michał Strumecki asks:

 I just want to filter select field in a form, regarding a currently logged user.
 Every user has own categories and budgets.
 I want to display only a models related with a currently logged user.
-I’ve tried stuff with filtering beforeis_valid
+I’ve tried stuff with filtering beforeis_validfield, but with no result.

 Answer

-This is a very common use case when dealing with ModelForm
+This is a very common use case when dealing with ModelForms.
+The problem is that in the form fields ModelChoice

-it defaults the queryset to the Model.objects.all()
+it defaults the queryset to the Model.objects.all().

 If the filtering was static, you could simply pass a filtered queryset in the form definition, like